ashleve/lightning-hydra-template/README.md

 ## Main Ideas
-- Structure: clean and scalable so that work can easily be extended and replicated (see [#Project Structure](#project-structure))
+- Predefined Structure: clean and scalable so that work can easily be extended and replicated (see [#Project Structure](#project-structure))
 - Modularity: all abstractions are splitted into different submodules
-- Rapid Experimentation: thanks to automating pipeline with configs and hydra command line superpowers
+- Rapid Experimentation: thanks to automating pipeline with config files and hydra command line superpowers
 - Little Boilerplate: so pipeline can be easily modified (see [train.py](train.py))
 - Main Configuration: main config file specifies default training configuration (see [#Main Project Configuration](#main-project-configuration))
 - Experiment Configurations: stored in a separate folder, they can be composed out of smaller configs, override chosen parameters or define everything from scratch (see [#Experiment Configuration](#experiment-configuration))
-- Experiment Tracking: most logging frameworks can be easily integrated!
+- Experiment Tracking: most logging frameworks can be easily integrated! (see [Experiment Tracking](#experiment-tracking))
 - Tests: simple bash scripts to check if your model doesn't crash under different training conditions (see [tests/](tests/))
-- Logs: all logs (checkpoints, data from loggers, chosen hparams, etc.) are stored in a convenient structure imposed by Hydra (see [#Logs](#logs))
+- Logs: all logs (checkpoints, data from loggers, chosen hparams, etc.) are stored in a convenient folder structure imposed by Hydra (see [#Logs](#logs))
 - Workflow: comes down to 4 simple steps (see [#Workflow](#workflow))
 <br>